Baptiste-Martinet/myFTP/README.md

 # myFTP
-Implementation of an FTP (File transfert protocole) server
+Implementation of an FTP (File transfert protocole) server.